lukebatchelor/css-rhythm-game/README.md

 ### Randomness of the notes

-The set of notes you'll see when playing is completely random every time the site is built and deployed, but from then on is static.
+The set of notes you'll see when playing is generated random every time the site is built and deployed, but from then on is static.

 We still manage to make the game feel random by doing a little trick on the first screen.
 What looks like 1 `Play!` button, is actually
-4 play buttons stacked on top of each other with an animation that makes them invisible at different times to eachother.
+4 play buttons stacked on top of each other with an animation that makes them invisible at different times to each other.

 ```html
 <div class="levelSelectButtons">